wpower12/UnitGP/README.md

 ### Selecting <a id="gp_select"></a>

   Meat of GP.
 Fitness proportional selection.
-Reproduction, crossover, mutation.
+Reproduction, crossover, mutation.-